Purvansh-Jain/Training_Plan/training_plans/TrainingPlan_PromptEngineering.md

 1. Generate Documentation and Diagram

 In `python_examples/model_script.py`:

-    Generate Markdown documentation with docstrings and a Mermaid diagram showing the relationships among `Author`, `Book` and `Library`.
-The diagram should depict classes as nodes and references as arrows.
+    Generate Markdown documentation with docstrings for the `Author`, `Book` and `Library` classes.
+Include a Mermaid diagram showing the relationships among these classes, with `Author` having a one‑to‑many relationship with `Book`, and `Library` containing multiple `Book` instances.

     Create a README for the Student Performance Dashboard described in `requirements/BRD.md`.
 Include an overview of the project, setup instructions, API endpoints and a Mermaid diagram illustrating the data flow from ingestion to report generation.